skip to Main Content

 There are two things to consider here.
 First is deciding what’s important; second is understanding what you are good at.

-Other things are less obvious and fall in a grey zone, requiring some serious introspection and analysis: how much time should you spend on things like designing your logo, business cards, and letterhead; figuring out who to recruit to your board of directors; developing an employee benefits program; etc. Depending on your situation, some of these things may be more or less important than you think they are.
+Other things are less obvious and fall in a grey zone, requiring some weighty introspection and analysis: how much time should you spend on things like designing your logo, business cards, and letterhead; figuring out who to recruit to your board of directors; developing an employee benefits program; etc. Depending on your situation, some of these things may be more or less important than you think they are.

 So, the first step in setting priorities is to distinguish between “must haves,” “nice to haves,” and “things that suck up time without improving my chances of success.”